 Longer Interviews Are Essential

 Recruiting and dating are more similar than you think.
+Think of interviews like the first date conversations.
 Sure, you’ll get weird looks if you start asking your dates interview-style questions on your first outing, but we can all agree on how important it is to get to know each other before getting married.

 It’s the same idea with potential employees.

-No matter how great their interview and resume are, if you spend less than 30 minutes with an applicant before offering them a job, you need longer interviews.
+No matter how good their resume is or how great they interview, if you spend less than 30 minutes with a candidate before offering them a job, you’re missing critical information.
+You need longer interviews.
 By setting expectations, learning about the candidate as an individual, and creating an open and honest process, you and your candidates will benefit immensely.

 Good Employees vs. Great Employees

 It’s easy to look at someone’s resume and make an assumption about whether or not they can do the job you’re hiring for.
 But ask any employer what a great employee is, and the answer is always the same.
 Employees who care about their work, the team, and the customer are who you want on your team.
-And a 30-minute interview isn’t going to distinguish them from someone who only shows up to get paid.
+And a 30 minute interview isn’t going to differentiate a rock star employee from someone who just shows up to get paid.

 Longer Interviews Are More Defined

-Mediocre employees are often the result of mediocre interviews.
+Mediocre employees are often the result of mediocre pre-employment meetings.
+Here are some tips to elevate your conversations:

-The next time you interview, go in with a plan, ask the right questions, and genuinely get to know the person you’re interviewing; your team and your customers will thank you for it.
+The next time you interview, go in with a plan, ask the right questions, and genuinely get to know the person.
+Your team and your customers will thank you for it.